Explicit AI — Agile Development Assistant

 Project Memory

-- Decisions, preferences, patterns, warnings, and knowledge
+- Decisions, preferences, patterns, warnings, knowledge

-- Keyword-based retrieval — relevant memories auto-injected into prompts
+- Keyword-based retrieval into AI prompts

 - Manual remember/forget from the chat UI